pdcavanagh/100-days-of-code/log.md

 **Today's Progress**: Updating personal portfolio site; created styled list for technologies used on various projects; researching other portfolio designs

 **Thoughts:** Spending more and more time coding every night and less time on this log.
 I suppose that's a good thing.
 I have an idea to dedicate time to a weekly blog post that will be much more structured and thought out.
 Good night.

+### Day 40: February 11, 2017

+**Today's Progress**: Created small canvas objects, rectangles, triangles, etc. to experiment with new portfolio design

+**Thoughts:** Ramping up on animations in the browser and understanding differences between javascript and CSS based animations.
+I've come across some amazing portfolio pages and slowly peeling back the design of many of them.
+More and more I find myself focused on the front end and visual aspect.
+It's a different mindset than data and algorithms, but just as challenging.

+### Day 41: February 13, 2017

+**Today's Progress**: Styling the twitch app and discovering CSS3 filtering

+**Thoughts:** Lost a day of coding due to slicing my finger and needing stitches.
+Not fun, but back at it tonight.
+Dug back into the Twitch app to give it some polish and explore some of CSS filtering options.
+Enjoying to process of looking for inspiration and recreating what I like.